MussMan67/Custom-Alarm-Final/README.md

 # Custom-Alarm-Final

-# Bare-Metal Code for the STM32 NUCLEO-F446RE written in STM32CubeIDE
+# Bare-Metal Code for the STM32F446RE Microcontroller written in STM32CubeIDE